danielsnick3/linked-blog-starter-md/Nagoblin.md

 Blood Gauge: Upon reaching blood thresholds of 25/75/100, this creature's normal abilities gain additional benefits.
 Additionally, this creature takes 1/2/3d3 bleed damage for each instance of damage taken.

+Siphon: If this creature takes 15 or more damage from a single instance, they also gain that much blood.

 Blood Rage: As a triggered action, when this creature reaches 100 blood they enter a blood rage knocking back all creatures within 10 feet 15 feet unless they succeed on a dexterity saving throw.
 Blood rage lasts 3 rounds and applies the following effects to this creature
 1. Can't use special moves